pranavsinghpatil/MeshMemory/docs/DEPLOYMENT.md

 EOF
 ```

-This deployment guide provides a comprehensive approach to deploying knitter.app in production environments with proper security, monitoring, and scaling considerations.
+This deployment guide provides a comprehensive approach to deploying MeshMemory in production environments with proper security, monitoring, and scaling considerations.